 Number of Applications: 4

-In one page only, with a well-educated lay audience in mind, include the following:
+In one page only, with a highly trained but lay audience in mind, include the following:

-(1) an abstract/overview of the research proposed emphasizing any unique aspects;
+(1) abstract/overview of the research proposed emphasizing any unique aspects;

-(3) a brief description of the key personnel and methodologies;
+(3) brief description of the key personnel and methodologies;

-(4) a brief justification of the particular need for Keck’s support; and
+(4) brief justification of the particular need for Keck’s support; and

 Researchers are free to add other details (e.g., background to put the research into perspective, description of the institution’s prominence in the field, etc.) if there is room.